 Description: The gauss pistol fires a needle-shaped projectile that spins through an electromagnetic field.
 The gauss pistol is silent.
 There is no kickback when firing the weapon.
-Gauss weapons are rare, and can only be purchased on high tech and law level worlds.
+Gauss weapons are rare, and can only extensive training to fire; amateur shootists can operate the weapon.
+The carbine can be purchased on lower tech worlds.